magick-source/perl-translate-fluent/README.md

 # Locale-Fluent

 Locale::Fluent is a perl implementation of
-(Project Fluent)[https://projectfluent.org], which is a research project by (Mozilla)[https://mozilla.org] aiming at more natural sounding translations.
+[Project Fluent](https://projectfluent.org), which is a research project by [Mozilla](https://mozilla.org) aiming at more natural sounding translations.

 Locale::Fluent is aimed at those who are looking for an alternative at gettext for the translation of their projects.